 Which products are bought more frequently?
 For Amazon Sellers, this question is of particular interest, because products with high demand rank before niche products.
 Furthermore high demand puts corresponding pressure on prices, as there are many suppliers of these products.
 Competitiveness depends primarily on the size of the supplier.
 Small sellers therefore tend to prefer a niche.
-If you are uncertain, suitable Amazon Tools will help you to get an overview of your market situation.
+If you are uncertain, suitable Amazon Tools (opens new window) will help you to get an overview of your market situation.

 Determine demand by BSR

 In order to be able to estimate the demand for a product and thus indirectly for a product type, the Amazon-Bestseller Rank (BSR). can be very helpful.
 Amazon determines this ranking hourly on the basis of the sales of the last 24 hours.
 It also compares how often a product has sold compared to other products in the same category.
 The BSR therefore has a tolerable relative significance.
 This is also illustrated in the attached illustration:

 The product shown in the picture is a blood pressure monitor.
 It had a bestseller rank of 1.350 in the category "health & personal care" at the time of the screenshot.
 Of all products in this main category, this product ranks 1350st, based on sales figures for the last 24 hours.
 That means..:

 The lower the BSR, the more often the product is sold

 As the BSR is always to be considered relatively, it is therefore possible that the BSR may increase even though the number of sales has not changed.
 This happens when other products are sold even more frequently and therefore pass the product.
 The BSR can fluctuate greatly, for example with seasonal products.
 However, sellers can influence their sales in a targeted manner.
 Popular measures are for example voucher campaigns or price changes.